 Security Screening

-- Keep devices easily accessible for inspection
+- Keep devices where you can reach them easily

 Designated Vaping Areas